mcandre/swiper/README.md

 # ABOUT

-swiper is a library for regenerating passwords from Cisco IOS^tm type 7 encrypted configurations.
+swiper is a library for regenerating passwords from Cisco type 7 encrypted configurations.

 # WARNING